Victorian gaming venue staff must complete approved Responsible Service of Gaming (RSG) training.

 The approved Victorian RSG training course is comprised of two modules:

-- module 1 is an online course that must be completed within one month of commencing work in a gaming venue
+- module 1 is an online course that must be completed no later than one month after commencing work in a gaming venue

 - module 2 is delivered face-to-face to staff and must be completed within six months of commencing work in a gaming venue.